 There are over 750,000 US Amateur Radio operators and millions worldwide.
-We talk wirelessly across town and the globe using less power than it takes to brighten a light bulb with no monthly fees.
-We learn from each other, assist the public at events and emergencies, have fun with contests, interact with space (satellites, atmosphere, ISS, etc.), build equipment, and much more.
+We talk wirelessly across town and the globe using less power than it takes to brighten a light bulb with no service providers or monthly fees.
+We learn from each other, assist the public at events and emergencies, have fun with contests, interact with space (satellites, atmosphere, ISS, etc.), monitor and report the weather, build equipment, exchange digital signals, and much more.

 What is Amateur (Ham) Radio?